 While whiplash is not life-threatening, it can significantly impair a victim’s quality of life.
 Whiplash can surface shortly after an accident or days later.
 This is why it is advised to see a doctor as soon as possible after a motor vehicle accident.

-Herniated discs—also known as bulging, slipped, or ruptured discs—occur when the soft substance (nucleus pulposis) inside a disc in your neck or back is pushed out of the exterior.
+Herniated discs—also known as bulging, slipped, or ruptured discs—occur when the soft substance (nucleus pulposus) inside a disc in your neck or back is pushed out of the exterior.
 Sometimes a herniated disc causes few or minor symptoms.
-In other cases, such as when the nucleus pulposis is pushed onto the nerve root, the injury can be exceptionally painful.
+In other cases, such as when the nucleus pulposus is pushed onto the nerve root, the injury can be exceptionally painful.
 The victim may suffer weakness, numbness, and significant pain.

 Herniated disc injuries may occur in an accident, or arise over time as repeated stress to the disc wears it down.
 Routine treatment for a herniated disc includes physical therapy and medication.
 More severe injuries may require surgery and extended medical intervention.

 If you sustained a back or neck injury while on the job, you may be entitled to workers' compensation to cover your medical costs and lost wages.
 These injuries may be a result of an accident, or a repeated use injury.
-Our attorneys can help your apply for workers' compensation benefits or appeal a denied claim.
+Our attorneys can help you apply for workers' compensation benefits or appeal a denied claim.
 We can also hold the responsible parties liable for your injury if negligence was involved, such as in the manufacturing of defective equipment.

 Individuals who endured back or neck injuries due to someone else's negligence—such as in a car accident or slip and fall incident—are entitled to compensation for medical costs, lost wages, loss of income capacity, and other related damages.
 Our personal injury lawyers are here to answer your questions, and build a case that wins you the full compensation to which you are entitled.